django-es/django-elasticsearch-dsl/docs/source/develop.rst

 _`github bug tracker`: https://github.com/sabricot/django-elasticsearch-dsl/issues

-If you wan't to contribute, the code is on github: https://github.com/sabricot/django-elasticsearch-dsl
+If you want to contribute, the code is on github: https://github.com/sabricot/django-elasticsearch-dsl

 Testing